spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/build-content-bundle.md

 :::warning

 Currently, the content bundles include Helm charts and Packs.
-However, keep in mind that the container images of the Helm Charts and Packs are extracted and predeployed into the container runtime [containerd](https://containerd.io/) for optimization.
-In the future, Palette will include a built-in OCI registry to host Helm Charts and other artifacts to avoid downloading these from the internet if included in a content bundle
+However, keep in mind that the container images of the Helm Charts and Packs are extracted and pre-deployed into the container runtime [containerd](https://containerd.io/) for optimization.

 :::